electron/i18n/content/current/pt-BR/docs/api/webview-tag.md

 # `<webview>` Tag

-## Atenção
+## Aviso

-Electron's `webview` tag is based on [Chromium's `webview`](https://developer.chrome.com/docs/extensions/reference/webviewTag/), which is undergoing dramatic architectural changes.
+Electron's `webview` tag is based on [Chromium's `webview`][chrome-webview], which is undergoing dramatic architectural changes.
 This impacts the stability of `webviews`, including rendering, navigation, and event routing.
 We currently recommend to not use the `webview` tag and to consider alternatives, like `iframe`, Electron's `BrowserView`, or an architecture that avoids embedded content altogether.

 ## Enabling